 Early Career Researchers (ECRs)

-Penta offers support to individuals who are undertaking or hold a PhD or equivalent professional training and are ready to develop their research identity.
-ECRs are at the core of the Penta ID Network’s mission, and we strongly believe in the need for voicing the vision of the future by a younger generation to assure the continuity of Penta.
+Early Career Researchers (ECRs) are at the core of the Penta ID Network’s mission, and we strongly believe in the need for voicing the vision of the future by a younger generation to assure the continuity of Penta.

 View publications by our ECRs.

-What do we offer ECRs
+What do we offer ECRs?

 Penta provides an ideal environment that enables ECRs to build their research passion and capability.
 We strive to increase the visibility of ECRs in the scientific community and offer support in the development of future leaders in paediatric infectious diseases.